AI-ffinity/nmr_tutorials/Sample_Preparation/4D_Experiments/No_Glycerol.md

 This tutorial outlines the procedure for preparing protein samples for **4D NMR experiments**, assuming the starting material is **glycerol-free**.
 If your protein aliquots contain glycerol, please follow the separate [glycerol removal tutorial](./Glycerol_Removal.md).

-The process assumes you are starting with a series of protein aliquots (e.g., 6 × 100 μL, 150 μM) and guides you through:
+The process assumes you are starting with a series of protein aliquots (e.g., 6 × 100 μL, 300 μM assumed) and guides you through:

 - Concentration of the protein solution
 - Measurement of protein concentration